ethersphere/storage-incentives/echidna/README.md

 - **Oracle harness**
   - Access control (admin-only + updater-only) and “paused means no changes”
-  - Price invariants: price never below minimum; downscaled vs upscaled consistency; lastAdjustedRound not in the future
+  - Price invariants: price never below minimum; lastAdjustedRound not in the future
   - Post-conditions for `setPrice` and `adjustPrice` (including skipped-round math), with overflow-aware modeling

 - **PostageStamp harness**